alpyen/fpga-mediaplayer/README.md

 A technical overview as well as project notes and decision making can be found in the documentation.
 Find the documentation overview [here](docs/README.md).

-## Todo-List

-- Top Level Overview
-  - fix svg that it also works on light mode